henrywu2019/BentoML/docs/source/quickstart.rst

-Other deployment options are documented in the :ref:`BentoML Deployment Guide <deployments-page>`, including Kubernetes, AWS, Azure, Google Cloud, Heroku, and etc.
+Other deployment options are documented in the :ref:`Kappa Deployment Guide <deployments-page>`, including Kubernetes, AWS, Azure, Google Cloud, Heroku, and etc.

-Learning more about BentoML
+Learning more about Kappa
 ---------------------------

-Interested in learning more about BentoML?
-Check out the :ref:`BentoML Core Concepts and best practices walkthrough <core-concepts-page>`, a must-read for anyone who is looking to adopt BentoML.
+Interested in learning more about Kappa?
+Check out the :ref:`Kappa Core Concepts and best practices walkthrough <core-concepts-page>`, a must-read for anyone who is looking to adopt Kappa.

-Be sure to `join BentoML slack channel <http://bit.ly/2N5IpbB>`_ to hear about the latest development updates and be part of the roadmap discussions.
+Be sure to `join Kappa slack channel <http://bit.ly/2N5IpbB>`_ to hear about the latest development updates and be part of the roadmap discussions.